MichaelXavier/michaelxavier.net/pages/resume.markdown

 * Started as an intern and progressed to a lead developer.
 * Working a large Ruby on Rails eCommerce and catalog platform.
+* Designed and implemented a moderately sized application using Typescript and AngularJS
 * Responsibilities include:
     * Maintaining and extending all aspects of the system
     * REST API design, implementation, and documentation